tacofoundation/tacofoundation.github.io/docs/specification.md

 **Consolidated Metadata (METADATA/levelX.parquet)**

-Purpose: Enable efficient SQL queries across the entire dataset without traversing the directory hierarchy.

-Content: Contains all SAMPLE metadata at each hierarchy level, including core fields (id, type, path), extension fields, and the automatically generated `internal:parent_id` field that links each SAMPLE to its parent's index in the previous level.
+*Consolidated metadata* enables efficient SQL queries across the entire dataset without traversing the directory hierarchy.
+Each file **MUST** contain all SAMPLE metadata at its corresponding hierarchy level, including core fields (id, type, path), extension fields, and the automatically generated `internal:parent_id` field that links each SAMPLE to its parent's index in the previous level.

-Access pattern: Loaded once at dataset initialization for query planning and execution.
-Enables operations like filtering by spatiotemporal extent, aggregating statistics, or selecting specific SAMPLEs without filesystem traversal.
+*Consolidated metadata* is lazy-loaded at dataset initialization for query planning and execution.
+This organization enables operations like filtering by spatiotemporal extent, aggregating statistics, or selecting specific SAMPLEs based on arbitrary predicates.

 **Local Metadata (DATA/folder/__meta__.parquet)**

-Purpose: Enable fast navigation within a specific folder without loading the entire dataset's metadata.

-Content: Contains metadata only for the direct children of a specific folder.
-Each `__meta__` parquet file represents a complete metadata snapshot for one TORTILLA container.
+*Local metadata* enables fast navigation within a specific folder without loading the entire dataset's metadata.
+Each `__meta__` parquet file **MUST** contain metadata only for the direct children of that specific folder, representing a complete metadata snapshot for one TORTILLA container.
+In practical terms, a TORTILLA always maps to a directory that MUST contain a `__meta__` file with its children's metadata.

-Access pattern: Read on-demand when navigating into a specific folder or querying a subset of the hierarchy.
-Enables efficient local operations without the overhead of loading global metadata.
+*Local metadata* is read on-demand when navigating into a specific folder or querying a subset of the hierarchy.
+This organization enables efficient local operations without the overhead of loading global metadata, supporting workflows that process individual folders or subtrees independently.

 The dual system allows TACO readers to choose the optimal metadata source based on the query: consolidated metadata for global operations, local metadata for hierarchical navigation.

 ### 6.3 ZIP Format